bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>International considerations</h4>

 Please do not use text-align indiscriminately.
-If there\'s a possibility that your site will need to be translated into a language that uses the Arabic, Hebrew, or Thaana scripts (which read from right to left), it creates difficulties to have to change all the  right values to left and vice versa.
+If there&#39;s a possibility that your site will need to be translated into a language that uses the Arabic, Hebrew, or Thaana scripts (which read from right to left), it creates difficulties to have to change all the  right values to left and vice versa.

 Most, but not yet all, major browsers support the values start and end.
-The start value aligns text with the side of the line where you start reading, whether that\'s on the left for English or the right for Urdu.
+The start value aligns text with the side of the line where you start reading, whether that&#39;s on the left for English or the right for Urdu.
 They also make more sense for use with vertical text, such as for Japanese and Mongolian.
-Once these values are widely supported by browsers, they will often be a better choice than right and left, since there\'s no need to change the values for pages as the language changes.
+Once these values are widely supported by browsers, they will often be a better choice than right and left, since there&#39;s no need to change the values for pages as the language changes.

 Also, note that CSS will in the future provide better support for justification in languages where words are not separated by spaces, such as Chinese and Thai, or languages where words are separated by special marks, such as in Amharic.
 Check more information about [different approaches to justification](https://www.w3.org/International/articles/typography/justification).